micheldumontier/hcls-shex/README.md

 php generateShex4HCLS.php
 ````

 and this will generate [hcls.shex](https://github.com/micheldumontier/hcls-shex/blob/master/hcls.shex) as output.
 You can use the shex content to validate HCLS dataset description files such as [chembl-full-description.ttl](https://github.com/micheldumontier/hcls-shex/blob/master/chembl-full-description.ttl) using [http://rdfshape.weso.es](http://rdfshape.weso.es).
-The SHeX file contains 3 shapes: SummaryLevelShape, VersionLevelShape, and DistributionLevelShape.
+The SHeX file contains 3 shapes: SummaryLevelShape, VersionLevelShape, and DistributionLevelShape (e.g. with the ShapeMap as :chembl @<SummaryLevelShape>).